- 2022-2023 Disbursement Schedule (coming soon)

 Direct Loan Promissory Note:

-Financial Aid Fee Deferment
+Financial Aid Fee Deferment:

 All financial aid awards (except for estimated awards and Federal Work-Study funds) may be used to defer payment of your tuition fees.
-Meaning, if you have financial aid funds posted on GET for a given quarter, you may proceed to register for classes for that term.
+Meaning, if you have financial aid funds posted on GET for a given semester, you may proceed to register for classes for that term.
 Please also be aware of the following:

 - Funds are disbursed at the beginning of each term and the disbursement cycle will continue weekly thereafter.
-For a full listing of the disbursement dates, please select Disbursement Schedule.

 Using Financial Aid for Housing: